 The first lines that formed part of the present day national metre gauge system were constructed from the late 1890s onwards.
 Early lines formed networks around Saigon and around Ha Noi in the north of the country (including international links between Ha Noi and China), but the important main line linking the two was not completed until the 1930s.

 At Dong Dang, the metre gauge line from Ha Noi met the standard gauge network of China, necessitating transhipment for through traffic.
 Following World War II, during the period when North and South Vietnam were partitioned from each other, the line between Dong Dang and Ha Noi (together with some other lines in the area) were converted to dual gauge, so enabling through services.

 The metre gauge line from Ha Noi to Lao Cai continued into China as far as Kunming, thus allowing through traffic from the start.
 However, the line on the Chinese side of the border was closed in 2000 for safety reasons.
 It was reconstructed and reopened as a standard gauge line in 2014, but without any provision for cross-border interchange.
 In 2019, a preliminary planning study was completed for a new 392km standard gauge line from the port of Hai Phong via Ha Noi to the Chinese border at Lao Cai, connecting with the Chinese railway and essentially replacing the existing metre gauge line.

-There is no physical connection with the railway system of any other country, but cross-border interchange with China Railways is possible, and feasibility studies are being udertaken for rail connections to Cambodia and Laos.
+There are currently no other international links, but feasibility studies are being undertaken for rail connections to Cambodia and Laos.